aminkhan111/DealsDry-Assignment/README.md

 # Employee Management Application

 ## Overview
 This is an Employee Management Application built to manage employee records, including the ability to create, edit, delete, and search for employees.
-The application is designed for use by an admin, who can securely log in using JWT authentication.
+The application is designed for use by an admin, who can securely login using JWT authentication.

 ## Features
 - **Admin Authentication:**